luphoria/graim/README.md

 # graim
-matrix &lt;=> discord moderation with the power of t2bot's matrix-appservice
+matrix &lt;=> discord moderation with the power of matrix-appservice-discord

 ## THIS IS NOT EVEN CLOSE TO FINISHED LOL
 Don't use it